hiyoneda/cosi-data-challenges-IPMU/README.md

   - Note: the default transmission probability file is calculated for 33 km.

-3. The Helper_Functions directory contains all the scripts needed to run the code </b>
+3. The Examples directory contains all the scripts needed to run the code </b>
   - For any new analysis (assuming you added your path), copy the following files to a new analysis directory: client_code.py, inputs.yaml, run_parallel_sims.py, and submit_jobs.py.

 4. Specify inputs in inputs.yaml </b>